Research and Education in Computational Science and Engineering: Challenges and Opportunities in CSE Research

 {\bf Randomized algorithms.} The field of design and analysis of scalable randomized algorithms is experiencing rapid growth.
 In the context of science and engineering problems, randomized algorithms find applications in the numerical solution of PDEs, model reduction, optimization, inverse problems, UQ, machine learning, and network science.

 Many classical sequential and parallel algorithms are based on randomization, for example in discrete mathematics (sorting, hashing, searching, and graph analysis problems), computational geometry (convex hulls, triangulation, nearest-neighbors, clustering), and optimization and statistics (derivative-free solvers, sampling, random walks, and Monte Carlo methods).
 In the past two decades, however, significant developments have broadened the role of randomized algorithms by providing new theoretical insights and significant opportunities for research in CSE.
 A first example is compressive sensing, in which under certain conditions one can circumvent the Nyquist density sampling barrier by exploiting sparsity.
 A second example is the factorization of matrices and tensors by using probing, in which one exposes and exploits global or block-hierarchical low-rank structures that may exist in the target matrices and tensors.
 Such algorithms can be used for accelerating algebraic operations with tensors and matrices such as multiplication and factorization.
 A third example is randomized gradient descent (especially for nonsmooth problems) for large-scale optimization, which is popular in both large-scale inverse problems and machine learning applications.
-A fourth example is sampling for computational geometry and signal analysis, for example, sparse FFTs and approximate nearest-neighbors.
-Deep connections exist among these apparently different problems.
-Their analysis requires tools from functional and matrix analysis, high-dimensional geometry, numerical linear algebra, information theory, and probability theory.
-These algorithms achieve dimension reduction by exploiting sparsity and low-rank structures of the underlying mathematical objects and exposing these structures using ingenious sampling.
-Despite the success and the excitement regarding these new algorithms, however, several challenges remain: extensions to nonlinear operators and tensors, algorithmic and parallel scalability for large-scale problems, and the deployment of software libraries for high-performance computing systems.
+A fourth example is sampling for computational geometry and signal analysis, such as sparse FFTs and approximate nearest-neighbors.